-In designing Mythgard we wanted to streamline the traditional CCG interface to best fit the online format.
+When designing Mythgard, we wanted to streamline the traditional CCG interface to best fit the online format.
 Part of that is removing the attack / block declaration phases of combat in many games.
-And while we appreciate the simplicity of the “taunt” mechanic from HearthstoneTM, we wanted something that was core to the base rules rather than a minion ability that would have to go onto a large number of minions every expansion.
+And while we appreciate the simplicity of the “taunt” mechanic from Hearthstone®, we wanted something that was core to the base rules rather than a minion ability that would have to go onto a large number of minions every expansion.

 One of the things that sets the lanes in Mythgard apart from other card games that have lanes are the unique trident attack/block rules.
 These combat rules add a level of strategy far greater than that of traditional “lane” based CCGs.

 It gets shuffled back into your deck.
-That particular card, should you draw it, will be “burnt” and can’t be burned again.
+That particular card, should you draw it, will look “burnt” and can’t be burned again.
+In addition, the colored ring around the mana number will be gray and look broken.
 More specifically, and probably useful information only for advanced players, the card is actually inserted randomly into (and never on top of) the “unknown” portion of your deck, without changing the order of the rest of your deck.

 As a bit of history, in earlier builds, burned cards were removed from the game but that had two problems: 1) it often eliminated expensive-but-interesting cards from the game, and 2) it added too much cognitive load to early decisions.
 Sending them back to the deck alleviates both of those issues with a single, simple, mechanic.

 You get a few Paths and Powers by playing through the story.
-After that, you can pick them up in weekly chests, perfect gauntlet runs, or as random drops.
+After that, you can pick them up in weekly chests, perfect gauntlet runs, or by gaining levels.

 Your login has expired, please login again.